ReevesA1/RocketOS-Bootstrap/README.md

 ### Linux Powershell Setup Using Bash

 ```
+# ---------Clone repo and launch Bootstrap-Linux.sh --------
-# Check if repo exist and delete it if it does
+echo "\033[32mCheck if repo exist and delete it before cloning it...
+Press Enter to continue \033[0m"
+read
 if [ -d "$HOME/Downloads/RocketOS-Bootstrap" ]; then
   command rm -vrf "$HOME/Downloads/RocketOS-Bootstrap"
 fi